voltrevo/summon-ts/README.md

   //   info: { ... },
   // }

-  // May include lint, debug or error diagnostics. console.log(diagnostics);
+  // May include non-error diagnostics.
+  // (If there are errors, summon.compile will throw instead.) console.log(diagnostics);
   // { './circuit/main.ts': [] }